tadmccorkle/markdown.nvim/README.md

     go_prev_heading = "[[", -- (string|boolean) set cursor to previous section heading
   },
   inline_surround = {
-    -- for the emphasis, strong, strikethrough, and code fields:
+    -- For the emphasis, strong, strikethrough, and code fields:
-    -- * key: used to specify an inline style in toggle, delete, and change operations -- * txt: text inserted when toggling or changing to the corresponding inline style emphasis = {
+    -- * 'key': used to specify an inline style in toggle, delete, and change operations -- * 'txt': text inserted when toggling or changing to the corresponding inline style emphasis = {
       key = "i",
       txt = "*",